 In order not to present the user with too many options at first, consider hiding navigational elements (such as “previous” and “next” buttons) until users hover the slideshow image.
 Too many options at first can confuse users and make them go away before they even got started.
 Reveal their options as their interest is sparked.

 Slideshows highlight several different stories on the same screen real estate.
-They allow users to quickly skim through stories without scrolling, moving the mouse or in any other way use navigation options.
-Users at the same time save attention as they don’t have to concentrate on navigation but at the same time calls for attention every time the slideshow switches to a new image.
-Slideshows focus users’ attention sharply on the content instead of interacting with the browser.
+They allow users to quickly skim through stories.
+Slideshows capture the user’s attention and retain attention with simple navigation, captivating content and calls to action.
+They focus users’ attention sharply on the content instead of interacting with the browser.

 1 Slideshows In Web Design: When And How To Use Them by Matt Cronin at smashingmagazine.com